Content available in: العربية (Arabic)

 Chickens are usually kept in flocks or group housing cage systems, not as individual birds.
 Yet, better and more efficient production figures with lower excretion should be possible when birds are fed according to their individual needs.
 Precision feeding seems to be the answer and is not unreal, according to Professor Laura Star.
 Practical solutions are underway.

-“We should rethink the way in which we feed poultry”, says Laura Star, professor precision feeding and sustainable poultry farming at Aeres University of Applied Sciences in Dronten, The Netherlands.
+“We should rethink the way in which we feed poultry”, says Laura Star, professor of precision feeding and sustainable poultry farming at Aeres University of Applied Sciences in Dronten, The Netherlands.
 Also, Laura is a senior researcher at the Schothorst Feed Research institute in Lelystad, The Netherlands.

 “In current commercial production systems, poultry is usually kept in flocks, rather than individually”, she continues.
 “Consequently, feeding chickens is done according to this traditional system.
 They all have access to the same feed supply resources through feed distribution systems, like chains or pan feeders.
 But birds are different from each other and ideally they should be fed a ration that meets their individual requirements.
 The aim is to thus let nutrient intake be as effective as possible.
 This is not just a matter of using feed ingredients effectively and hence save on expenses.
-Even more important is to minimise excretion of nitrate and phosphorous.
+Even more important is to minimize excretion of nitrate and phosphorous.
 After all, these put a heavy burden on the environment.
-Particularly in densely populated areas, this is truly an issue. “
+Particularly in densely populated areas, this is truly an issue.”

 Split feeding in place